$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: -estimation: Existence, consistency, and limiting distribution

 \subsection{Estimating equations, consistency, and asymptotic normality}

 We now present results that provide conditions for the consistency and existence of a non-trivial limiting distribution for a properly centered and scaled sequence of estimating equation solutions.
-We also include results on the consistent estimation of any parameters on which the asymptotic distribution of our estimate may depend. \begin{theorem} Suppose that there exists $\btheta_0 \in \bTheta$, a sequence of real numbers $a_n$, and a matrix $\Gamma \in {\bf R}^{p \times p}$ such that
+We also include results on the consistent estimation of parameters on which the asymptotic distribution of our estimate may depend. \begin{theorem} Suppose that $\U_n:\bTheta \times \chi^{(n)} \rightarrow \mathbb{R}^p$ is twice continuously differentiable in an open set $\bTheta_0 \subset \bTheta$ containing $\btheta_0$, and that there exist a sequence of real numbers $a_n$, a matrix $\Gamma \in \mathbb{R}^{p \times p}$ and $\gamma>0$ such that